nickpisacane/react-dynamic-swiper/README.md

 //
 // Swiper will automatically update swiper instance when children change (i.e. Slides),
 // and/or re-initialize if swiper options change.
 Also, event handlers
-// (i.e. `onTouchMove`) are delegated, changing them will require no reinitialization
+// (`onTouchMove`, `onSlideChangeEnd`, etc.) are delegated.
+Changing them will
-// and will still work.
-import React, { Component } from 'react' import { Swiper, Slide } from 'react-dynamic-swiper' import 'react-dynamic-swiper/styles.css'
+// require no reinitialization, while still functioning as expected. import React, { Component } from 'react' import { Swiper, Slide } from 'react-dynamic-swiper' import 'react-dynamic-swiper/styles.css'